The ROI of Blogging and Social Media

 So do I work writing this blog?
 Well, not really, or partly, I am not earning money directly.
 Do I earn money because of the blog?
 I do.
 How do I know which money or how much of it ensued due to me writing the blog?
 I can’t.
 Often it is not measurable.
 Also you have to ask yourself whether it is desirable to measure it.

 You do not want to measure the ROI of your relationships but you will have to admit that having a partner or children has a very positive impact on your life and thus your success at work.

 Social media are virtual spaces where you do not meet real friends, you do not meet anybody in the sense of actually meeting them, but you contact people you would have otherwise never “met”.
 Can you measure the ROI of that, or do you really want to measure it all?
 This is also one of the most important differences between a social media campaign and a social media strategy.

-If you still want to measure something for a private blog ROI can be the number of comments on your posts.
+In case you still want to measure something ROI for a private blog can be the number of comments on your posts.
 5 comments by 5 people mean 500% blogging ROI.